 In my recent qigong teaching trip to Austria, when we did advance induced qi flow in a class in Guttenstein, many of my students reported that they clearly felt qi cleansing their nerves and their brain.
 It was certainly not imagination.
 Asking them how they knew it was qi cleansing their brain is like asking someone eating an apple how he knew he was eating an apple.
 They knew from direct personal experience.
 If you had never eaten an apple before, you might think it was not possible to eat an apple.

 An expert in Yi Jin Jing, without having to undergo any hard conditioning, can have the power to kill a bull with just one strike.
 An expert in Bone Marrow Cleansing is very quick and accurate in his physical as well as intellectual response.
 Both are of course healthy, fit and full of vitality.

-By “expert” I refer to someone who has trained the respective art devotedly for many years; not someone who has learnt the techniques, even if the techniques are correct, in a week-end course from an instructor who himself is incapable of such attainment.
-Again, you should have due respect for such advance arts.
+By “expert” I refer to someone who has trained the respective art devotedly for many years; not someone who has learnt the techniques in a week-end course from an instructor who himself is incapable of such attainment.
+Again, you should have due respect for such advanced arts.
 Don't imagine you can attain similar results by merely learning from books.